V-Sekai-fire/aria-character-core/decisions/111-schedule-activities-data-transformer-conversion.md

 ### Integration Requirements

 - [ ] Existing MCP clients can adapt to new response format
-- [ ] Domain layer can execute plans using converted data
+- [ ] Domain layer can execute plans using converted data through HybridCoordinatorV3
 - [ ] Strategy testing interface (ADR-110) can use same conversion logic
 - [ ] No breaking changes to core scheduler functionality